 What this means is that we all need to find a positive model we can identify with.
 We need to develop the ability to recognize exemplary figures when we encounter them.
 Over time, we’ll grow into becoming such figures for others, inspiring them on their path when they are ready to see the truth and further develop their inherent potential.

-When we’re filled with inner blocks and foggy awareness, these distortions inside ourselves will color our ability to spot true exemplary figures.
+When there are inner blocks and foggy awareness within us, these distortions inside ourselves will color our ability to spot true exemplary figures.
 We’ll either be blind to the positive traits in them, or we’ll misinterpret what we see.
 We can only see goodness when we’re relatively open and free ourselves.
 Then something clicks.

 An automatic desire to develop in the same direction will crop up.
 It’s not that we will imitate something foreign to our nature.
 Rather, basic universal traits will express themselves through us.
 As we keep going, we will intuitively know what is worthy of emulation and we will use this vision to complete ourselves.